germ-mark/multi-mls-id/draft-xue-multi-mls.md

 find it difficult to agree on a common state - or that reaching eventual consistency is impractical for the application.
-This document describes Multi-MLS (MMLS), a protocol for using MLS sessions to protect messages among participants without negotiating a common group state
+This document describes Multi-MLS (MMLS), a protocol for using MLS sessions to protect messages among participants without negotiating a common group state.

 --- middle